 Engineering Education PhD Program

-Launched in 2018, the Engineering Education PhD Program boasts a diverse, exceptional first cohort of graduate students who are pursuing groundbreaking research with our graduate faculty in many areas, including:
+Launched in 2018, the Engineering Education PhD Program is home to diverse, exceptional graduate students who are pursuing groundbreaking research with our graduate faculty in many areas, including:

 • Diversity and inclusion